axseem/pixv/README.md

 ### Path

 The third method is the most efficient and it is used by default.
-It draws path around chunks of the same color instead of breaking that chunk in a bunch of rectangles like Greedy algorithm do.
+It draws path around chunks of the same color instead of breaking that chunk in a bunch of rectangles like Rectangle algorithm do.

 ![pixv_path](./assets/pixv_path.svg)